boydx/geosalad/PITCHME.md

 ## Tabular data model

 * A table of rows (feature) and columns (attribute)
-* * An attribute could be the feature's location, but it's not encoded to be immediately mappable
 * Formats include text-based files like a _.csv_ file (comma separated values), spreadsheets, or tables in a geodatabase
 * Attributes will have data types, e.g., numeric vs. alphanumeric